 They will now be kept in quarantine within the official hotel for 14 days during which era.
 If any member of the party is contracted the virus they’re going to be far away from the hotel.
 Further isolation in accordance with the present protocols in Trinidad & Tobago; but as of now all those that have arrived in Trinidad & Tobago are free from COVID-19.

-Michael Hall, Tournament Operations Director, said: ?It has been a huge effort by all involved to urge everyone safely into Trinidad & Tobago and that we would really like to thank everyone for his or her diligence and diligence.
+Michael Hall, Tournament Operations Director, said: “It has been a huge effort by all involved to urge everyone safely into Trinidad & Tobago and that we would really like to thank everyone for his or her diligence and diligence.

 The tournament gets underway on 18 August and can see 33 games played at two venues in Trinidad.
-The primary match will see last year’s runners-up, the Guyana Amazon Warriors, combat the Trinbago?Knight Riders.?The?Finale will happen on 10 September.
+The primary match will see last year’s runners-up, the Guyana Amazon Warriors, combat the Trinbago Knight Riders.
+The Finale will happen on 10 September.